Religious Education Program

 Divine Liturgy 10:00 am: Students in our Religious Education program should be in Church for worship at 10:00 am.
 Students are to sit with their classmates and teachers, in the reserved front pews on the pulpit side of the Church.
 Students will be dismissed after Holy Communion to attend their respective classes.
 The first Sunday of each month is Youth Sermon Sunday.
 It is imperative that students attend class on a consistent basis.
 Attendance will be taken in each classroom at the beginning of the lesson.
-Classes are to be held from September 16, 2012 to May 19, 2013 for the 2012/2013 school year.
-The 2013/2014 schedule will be available shortly - please check back often.
+Classes are to be held from September 09, 2018 for the 2018/2019 school year.
+The 2018/2019 schedule.

 Proistamenos: Protopresbyter Costa G. Christo, Ph.D.
 Director: Eleni Belisonzi Advisor: Presbytera Georgia Christo Supervisors: Ourania Papademetriou & Tina Harbilas Office Manager(s): Ourania Papademetriou & Tina Harbilas Pre-K Kindergarten: Maria Panagoplos First and Second Grade: Leah Ofodis Third an Fourth Grade: Sophia Papakostas Fifth and Sixth Grade: Amy Harbilas Seventh and Eighth Grades: Paul Karagiannis Ninth Grade: Lisa Belisonzi Substitute Teachers: Maria Kallitsoppolous, Effie Bouikidis-Schweich, Joanne Trivellis and Karen Volikas